 Surprise 1: Entrance Fee

-I was surprised to find the front of the parking lot in front of the flea market is fenced off.
-After parking, we had to buy a ticket to gain access to the flea market.
+I was surprised to find that the parking lot in front of the building was fenced off.
+After parking, we had to buy a ticket to enter the flea market.
 While I think an entrance fee is weird, it’s not a deal breaker.

 Our visit was on a Saturday and they charged us $1 per person.
 But I read online that the flea market is free on Fridays.